Xul Solar: esoteric paintings

 On the left: the Spanish alphabet goes counter-clockwise and starts in Aries.
 On the right: the Zodiac goes clockwise and starts in Gemini.

 Searching for equivalences, then we may gather signs.
 For instance, letters h (t) gather Libra and Sagittarius, and the couple n (c) gather Aries and Gemini.
-These four signs are part of a mystic rectangle, and we find three of them in each mandala when considering letters.
+These four signs are part of a mystic rectangle, and there are three of them in each mandala.

 Odd signs and zodiacal orientations in Xul Solar's artworks - Tres Mancias